 Local council borrowing is governed by Schedule I of the Local Government Act 2003.
-Parish and town councils in England have to apply and receive permission from the Department for Communities and Local Government), before taking any borrowing.
+Parish and town councils in England have to apply and receive permission from the Ministry of Housing, Communities & Local Government before taking any borrowing.
 Temporary borrowing (i.e. up to 364 days) does not require such approval.

 The authority will review its borrowing requirements annually when formulating its annual budget.
-The Council currently has no borrowing, and no borrowing requirement has been identified for 2021-22
+The Council currently has no borrowing, and no borrowing requirement has been identified for the forthcoming year.